Jamboree (song)

 "Jamboree" is a song by American hip hop group Naughty by Nature for their fifth studio album Nineteen Naughty Nine: Nature's Fury (1999), featuring a chorus with R&B group Zhané.
 The song was a relative commercial success, peaking at number 10 on the Billboard Hot 100 and number-one on the Hot Rap Singles, becoming their first song since "O.P.P." to reach number-one on the Rap charts.
 It also spent 5 weeks at number-one on the Canadian RPM Dance Chart.
 The song was certified gold on August 3, 1999, becoming the group's fourth and final single to reach at least gold status.

+In 2020, Katy Perry sampled "Jamboree" on her song " Smile".